Children can cook!

 Build basic skills.
 Counting eggs or other ingredients, pouring water into a measuring cup, and tracking what comes first, second, third all supports the development of math skills.
 When you read a recipe together, you introduce new words to your child's vocabulary and promote literacy.
 Following steps in the recipe supports the development of listening skills.

 Encourage adventurous eating.
 Preschoolers are picky eaters and bringing them into the kitchen to cook can help them get excited about trying new food.
-Encourage kids to taste new ingredients and talk about what they like and how healthy foods make a body grow.
+Encourage children to taste new ingredients and talk about what they like and how healthy foods make a body grow.

-Help young kids explore with their senses.
+Help young children explore with their senses.
 Children learn by exploring with their senses.
 Invite them to listen to the whir of the mixer, pound dough, watch it rise, and smell it baking in the oven.
 Taste the warm bread when it is done baking!

 Boost confidence.
 Preschoolers love to show what they can do and working in the kitchen provides opportunities to gain a sense of accomplishment.
 If they helped assemble the pizza, let them know that their help was important.
 You could name the pizza or another dish after your child.
 Serve "Jalen's Pizza" or "Ella's Salad" for dinner tonight.
 Even if the results are not exactly what you expected, praise their efforts.